 The only information they keep is access attempts to their services and they store it for good reason, for security and troubleshooting.
 They do not collect sites visited, DNS lookups, emails etc.

 Other VPN services should learn from BulletVPN because they do not store any private user information within their systems.

-Sign Up Process: Keep it simple stu.. you guessed it.
+Sign Up Process: Keeping it simple.